ktwu01/space-education-2022/README.md

 - Journal: Reviews of Geophysics and Planetary Physics
 - DOI: [10.19975/j.dqyxx.2023-019](https://www.sjdz.org.cn/en/article/doi/10.19975/j.dqyxx.2023-019)
 - Role: First Author & Corresponding Author

+## Reproduce

+If you want the reproduction code, you can ask by email for a link from any of the professors listed in the **Advisors** section.

 ## Advisors